 Nutrients and oxygen are delivered through the blood vessels and, as such, the dermal papilla’s main role is in the delivery of such crucial elements.

 There are many vitamins and minerals that are beneficial for hair.
-A lack of such nutrients can lead to a deterioration in the hair’s quality and, eventually hair loss and lack of growth.
+A lack of such nutrients can lead to a deterioration in the hair’s quality and, eventually hair follicle miniaturization and lack of growth.

 Some of the more important nutrients include: